Open Ethos User Guide

 The Overall Verdict

-• YES (positive score): The weighted factors favor taking the action
+• YES (positive score): weighted factors favor the action.

-• NO (negative score): The weighted factors favor not taking the action
+• NO (negative score): weighted factors favor not taking the action.

 Strength Indicators